 Incorporate animations.
 Increase student engagement by adding animation effects and VideoBox effects to your site.
 Make different items on your site float, appear, bounce, and fade in, and add additional design tricks like hover and scrolling effects.
 Remember, this is a chance for you to flex your creative muscles and create an online multimedia environment that keeps your students’ attention focused on their virtual classroom.

 Add an element of fun.
 Online teaching requires thinking outside the box.
 For example, try creating a webquest for your students where they work in teams to complete an online scavenger hunt.
 Or create a choose-your-adventure site, where different buttons lead to different parts of the site.
 You might even come up with daily challenges for students to make innovative things with household items, and use a countdown clock to keep track of the challenge time.

 Test and iterate as you go.
 As you build your site, you can test things out, prototype ideas, and change things up to make your content work for your students.
 It’s all right to not have all the answers right away.
 Whatever you create, remember to make it your own; you know your students and their needs best.
 You can even co-design content with your students to make your site even more personally meaningful to them and you.

 If you work as a school administrator, you might consider creating an online platform that brings together your community and notifies people of school events.

-Creating a website for your school will allow you to easily communicate school news, details about your mission and values for newcomers, and key information for parents.
+Creating this type of a website for your school will allow you to easily communicate school news, details about your mission and values for newcomers, and key information for parents.
 This is a helpful way to post urgent updates and share community resources with families.
-You can either build your website from scratch, or use a school website template to save time.
+You can either start from scratch, or use a school website template to save time.